Addons¶

 - Manipulating the guest VMs.
 (E.g.: Calico requires copying a config file to each host and restarting NetworkManager)

-to know nothing about the Add-Ons except how to find the install
+For those you will see more logic in the Add-On install script.
+In general, the approach is for the main CLI dtk to know nothing about the Add-Ons except how to find the install script.

 See the Components and Versions Section for a list of the Add-Ons and versions.